 - Visiting Research Scientist, Max Planck Institute for Human Development and Education, Berlin, Germany (1985 to 1986)

-- Assistant Professor, Developmental Psychology, SUNY Stony Brook, New York (1982 to 1985)
+- Assistant Professor, Developmental Psychology, State University of New York, Stony Brook (1982 to 1985)

-- Why individuals are reluctant to seek help with their problems--both academic and social
+- Why individuals are reluctant to seek help